-Questioning a vocational expert is a critical part of the hearing process for determining disability.
+A vocational expert testimony is a critical part of the hearing process to determine your eligibility for disability.

-They are deemed to be an expert witness because they know about the current job situation and what skills and abilities are necessary to perform specific jobs.
+Vocational experts know what skills and abilities are necessary to perform specific jobs.
 They are often called on to provide expert testimony about the claimant’s ability to find work despite their limitations.

 Social Security Disability Income, or SSDI, helps those who are unable to continue working because of an injury or medical condition.
 To qualify, you must meet three basic criteria: